SalmonSeasoning/DirectBot2.1/README.md

 DirectBot2.1 uses JavaScript classes (ES6 standard) and [Discord.js](https://github.com/hydrabolt/discord.js) for an easier, more organized way of implementing custom commands.
 (Note: Discord.js Commando is NOT used!)
 While, right now, it's definitely not the cleanest code in the whole galaxy, it shouldn't be too hard to work with and clean up if necessary.
 It also allows for ease of use with commands restricted to only certain users ("bot administrators").
 This is especially useful when you want to have yee ol' eval command accessible to you and your fellow developers.
 Or who knows?
 Maybe just for you.
 You really do need to make some friends.

 # Installing
 Since this is just a standard Node.js package, all you really have to do is make sure that Discord.js (+other dependencies) are installed .. and obviously Node.js.
-You must also have a decent internet connection and a decent system (unless you're okay with having a slow, barely functioning bot), but I mean, it works just fine on a decently sized Discord server using just a Raspberry Pi 3B.
+You must also have a decent internet connection and a decent system (unless you're okay with having a slow, barely functioning bot), but I mean, it works just fine on a decently sized Discord server using just a Raspberry Pi 3B. __You can run from the main repository but it is recommended you go to Releases to find a stable version!__

 # Docker (Linux only)
 Running DirectBot in Docker is by far the quickest and easiest way to run DirectBot.
 Install Docker by running these commands: